Fun beach chalk art projects.

 This post contains affiliate links

-As we gathered our supplies and looked through the tutorials available in the new Chalk Pastels: Art at the Beach guide we each decided to select a different lesson.
+As we gathered our supplies and looked through the tutorials available in the Seashore Chalk Pastel Video Art Course, we each selected a different lesson.

 He loves animals, and to image stories about animals, so as he worked he named his manatee “Bob” and created a silly story about what “Bob” was going to do all afternoon (the story mostly included eating and sleeping – appropriate for a manatee and a pre-teen boy!).